rust-lang/rust/src/doc/rustc-dev-guide/src/traits/associated-types.md

 ```

 and we will see that it can be proven *either* via normalization or
-skolemization.
+via the placeholder type.
 As part of lowering an associated type declaration from
 some trait, we create two program clauses for `ProjectionEq`:

 ```text